ItsYeWolfie/javascript-concepts/README.md

 ![Callback Queue](https://i.imgur.com/FVJmbgD.png)

-Callback functions, for e.x when an event is called (e.x an onClick), the callback function is put into the callback queue.
+Callback functions, for e.x, when an event is called (e.x an onClick), the callback function is put into the callback queue.
 Then, when the stack is empty, the callback function is passed to the stack so that it can be executed.
-And this happens due to event loop, it takes callback functions from the callback queue and puts them into the call stack so they can be executed.
+And this happens due to the event loop, it takes callback functions from the callback queue and puts them into the call stack so they can be executed.

 ---